Aspirated consonant: Phonetics

 Voiceless consonants are produced with the vocal folds open (spread) and not vibrating, and voiced consonants are produced when the vocal folds are fractionally closed and vibrating (modal voice).
 Voiceless aspiration occurs when the vocal folds remain open after a consonant is released.
 An easy way to measure this is by noting the consonant's voice onset time, as the voicing of a following vowel cannot begin until the vocal folds close.

 In some languages, such as Navajo, aspiration of stops tends to be phonetically realised as voiceless velar airflow; aspiration of affricates is realised as an extended length of the frication.

 Aspirated consonants are not always followed by vowels or other voiced sounds.
 For example, in Eastern Armenian, aspiration is contrastive even word-finally, and aspirated consonants occur in consonant clusters.
 In Wahgi, consonants are aspirated only when they are in final position.

+Kurukh distinguishes /Ch, Cʰ, Cʰh/ with occasional minimal pairs like /dʱandha:/ "astonishment" and /dʱandʱa:/ "exertion".
+Clusters of voiced aspirates and /h/ are possible too as in /madʒʱhi:/ "middle" and /madʒʱis/ "zamindar's agent".

 Degree

 The degree of aspiration varies: the voice onset time of aspirated stops is longer or shorter depending on the language or the place of articulation.

 Armenian and Cantonese have aspiration that lasts about as long as English aspirated stops, in addition to unaspirated stops.
 Korean has lightly aspirated stops that fall between the Armenian and Cantonese unaspirated and aspirated stops as well as strongly aspirated stops whose aspiration lasts longer than that of Armenian or Cantonese.
-(See voice onset time.)

 Aspiration varies with place of articulation.
 The Spanish voiceless stops //p t k// have voice onset times (VOTs) of about 5, 10, and 30 milliseconds, and English aspirated //p t k// have VOTs of about 60, 70, and 80 ms. Voice onset time in Korean has been measured at 20, 25, and 50 ms for //p t k// and 90, 95, and 125 for //pʰ tʰ kʰ//.